martinakaduc/martin-academic-resume/content/publication/automatic-container-code-recognition-using-multideep-pipeline/index.md

   - Thinh Vuong
   - Tho Quan
 doi: 10.1007/978-3-030-63119-2_12
-publication: In *Proceeding of 12th International Conference on Computational Collective Intelligence*
+publication: In *Proceedings of 12th International Conference on Computational Collective Intelligence*
 abstract: Identification of license plates on intermodal containers (or containers) while entering and departing from the yard provides a wide range